 NEAREST AIRPORT Windhoek.
 It is also possible to fly from Walvis Bay to Johannesburg on the last day (this transfer to Walvis Bay is payable locally).

-TRANSFERS Transfers from Windhoek airport on first day to the start of the ride on the second day and back to Windhoek on last day cost £365.00 per person.
-These are non-optional transfers and are not refundable even if you choose to fly home from Walvis Bay.
+TRANSFERS from Windhoek airport on the first day, to the start of the ride on the second day and back to Windhoek on last day are included in the ride price.
+These are non-optional transfers and are not refundable.

 Crossing the Namib Desert from inland, near Solitaire and finishing on the coast at Swakopmund.